Behavioral Intervention Team

 - Centralize collection of concerning student behaviors.
 ‘Connect the dots’ of disparate problematic actions involving one student that may be known to various faculty, staff, and administrators;

-- Evaluate ongoing behaviors of individuals who have displayed disruptive or concerning behavior.
+- Evaluate ongoing behaviors of students who have displayed disruptive or concerning behavior.

 What to Report?